michellewl/building_resilience/README.md

 Question: what led us to choose this model?
 What variables were choosen and why? what variabels are feature engineered?
  - If CDD/HDD is the same in year I and year 7, then energy usage is the same (time independent).
+   - this means also if any improvement in building efficiency won't be captured if it is not part of the considered variables
- - Spatially constant (different areas with same characteristics will produce same results) How do we test it (which metrics)? why?
+ - Spatially constant (different areas with same characteristics will produce same results).

+How do we test it (which metrics)? why?

 model II (NN):